 It is time to heal.

-When despite the first, initial symptoms you still got sensation within your hands and feet, within your arms and legs:
+When, despite experiencing initial symptoms, you still have finer sensation in your hands and feet, arms and legs:

 It is time to heal.

-When you are suffering from harsher pain and mobility restrictions:
+When you are suffering from intense pain and restricted mobility:

 It is time to heal.